ongr-io/ElasticsearchBundle/Resources/doc/mapping.md

 # Mapping

-Elasticsearch bundle requires mapping definitions in order for it to work with complex operations, like insert and update documents, do a full text search and etc.
+Elasticsearch bundle requires mapping definitions for it to work with complex operations, like insert and update documents, do a full-text search, etc.

 ### Mapping configuration